craftercms/marketo-plugin/readme.md

-# Marketo Plugin for Crafter CMS
+# Marketo Plugin for CrafterCMS

 This is a plugin to add Marketo to your site.

 # Installation

-The plugin can be installed to your site from the Crafter CMS Marketplace
+The plugin can be installed to your site from the CrafterCMS Marketplace

 # Setup